LocalJoost/LocalJoost.github.io/_posts/2024-12-21-Running-NET-80-isolated-functions-and-Azurite-Storage-in-Docker-on-a-Raspberry-Pi-5.markdown

 ![](/assets/2024-12-21-Running-NET-80-isolated-functions-and-Azurite-Storage-in-Docker-on-a-Raspberry-Pi-5/storageexplorer.png)

-However, there is apparently a weird bug in Azurite - as you can see I could not use the DNS name to connect, but I had to use the IP address.
+However, there is apparently a weird bug in Azurite - I could not use the DNS name to connect, but I had to use the IP address.
 So basically you take the connection string from the docker compose file, replace host.docker.local by the actual IP address of your Pi 5

 ![](/assets/2024-12-21-Running-NET-80-isolated-functions-and-Azurite-Storage-in-Docker-on-a-Raspberry-Pi-5/storageconnection.png)